It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Malboros are also very nasty customers in Final Fantasy VIII, even moreso than in FFX.
 They almost always get the first turn, and they always lead with Bad Breath.
 Unless the player has taken the time to ensure that at least one person in the party is immune to both Confuse and Berserk, they're entirely likely to lose control of the whole party and be left unable to keep the characters from either killing one another or succumbing to Poison or Petrification.

 - In the first generation of Pokémon games, the move Wrap immobilized the target for 2-5 turns, while doing pitiful damage.
 Tentacool, a Pokemon that is essentially the water equivilent of Zubat, can and will spam this.
 Wrap was nerfed in the later games so that it only does damage and prevents switching.

-- There are also certain move/ability combinations in the metagame that can virtually prevent the action.
-The ability Serene Grace, which doubles the likelihood of a move's secondary effects, can be combined with the moves Body Slam (which has a 30% chance to cause paralysis, a status effect that prevents a pokemon from moving 25% of the time and also greatly reduces its speed), and Iron Head (which has a 30% chance to make a pokemon fail to take an action).
-That makes for a greatly slowed enemy with a vanishingly small chance of being able to move while you wear it down by spamming Iron Head.
+- There are also certain move/ability combinations in the metagame that can tear opponents to shreds without even giving them a chance to move.
+The ability Serene Grace, which doubles the likelihood of a move's secondary effects, can be combined with the moves Body Slamnote , Air Slash note and Iron Head note .
+That makes for a greatly slowed enemy with an infuriatingly small chance of being able to move while you wear it down by spamming flinch-inducing attacks.
 It also tends to cause Rage Quits when used successfully.

 - In Kingdom Hearts 3D, the abundance of enemies with moves that can stun, freeze, or otherwise keep you from acting can lead to this occasionally.
 It's most common with the Skelterwilds, thanks to them being able to freeze and stun you on top of having an annoying bite and shake attack that keeps you from doing anything until it ends and leaves you in position for more abuse afterward.